cabforum/cabforum.org/content/posts/2024/2024-11-07-SMCWG-ballot-SMC010/index.md

 title: 'Ballot SMC010 - Introduction of Multi-Perspective Issuance Corroboration'
 type: post
 ---

+## IPR Review of Ballot SMC010: Introduction of Multi-Perspective Issuance Corroboration

+This Review Notice is sent pursuant to Section 4.1 of the CA/Browser Forum’s Intellectual Property Rights Policy (v1.3).
+This Review Period of 30 days is for one Final Maintenance Guidelines.
+The complete Draft Maintenance Guideline that is the subject of this Review Notice in red-line is at https://cabforum.org/posts/2024/2024-11-07-SMCWG-ballot-SMC010/CA-Browser-Forum-SMIMEBR-1.0.8-Redline.pdf.

+Start of Review Period: 1600 UTC on November 22, 2024 End of Review Period: 1600 UTC on December 22, 2024

+Members with any Essential Claim(s) to exclude must forward a written Notice to Exclude Essential Claims to the Working Group Chair (email to Iñigo Barreira ) and also submit a copy to the CA/B Forum public mailing list (email to public at cabforum.org) before the end of the Review Period.

+For details, please see the current version of the CA/Browser Forum Intellectual Property Rights Policy.

+(An optional template for submitting an Exclusion Notice is available at https://cabforum.org/wp-content/uploads/Template-for-Exclusion-Notice.pdf)

 ## Results of Ballot SMC010: Introduction of Multi-Perspective Issuance Corroboration

 The voting period for SMC010: Introduction of Multi-Perspective Issuance Corroboration has completed.
 The ballot has: PASSED